 Opportunity Pilot Initiative Implementation Grant in the amount of $25,000,000 to

-the state’s Temporary Assistance for Needy Families (TANF) program.
-This represents
+state’s Temporary Assistance for Needy Families (TANF) program.
+This represents the

-the largest grant received by the University of Memphis to date.
+largest grant received by the University of Memphis to date.

 The project is named Growing Relational and Occupational Wealth in West Tennessee Households (GROWWTH).
 The grant funding will allow GROWWTH to work toward its goal of eliminating key barriers to self-sufficiency for low-income wage earners the West Tennessee region.
 GROWWTH has developed plans to improve family access to needed resources for economic mobility, implement a holistic approach to improving the personal and professional well-being of families, strengthen the existing system through partner resources and inspire families to appreciate the value of growth and lifelong learning.

 The GROWWTH goal is to serve 2,500 low-income households during the three-year funding period.
-The resulting outcome would yield a net benefit of an estimated $850 million over the next 10 years, including a boost to the gross domestic product and a savings of $330 million from reduced social safety net spending.
+The resulting outcome will yield a net benefit of an estimated $850 million over the next 10 years, including a boost to the gross domestic product and a savings of $330 million from reduced social safety net spending.

-The plan includes the GROWWTH Academy — an accelerated workforce readiness program designed in direct response to the needs of local businesses and the target population.
+The plan includes GROWWTH Academy — an accelerated workforce readiness program designed in direct response to the needs of local businesses and the target population.
 The innovative curriculum of the Academy addresses gaps to readiness for stable employment and employer readiness for offering sustainable career pathways.
 Businesses throughout the region have committed to hiring Academy graduates.